h2oai/tutorials/H2O LLM Studio/get-started-with-llm-studio/get-started-with-llm-studio.md

 On the experiment page, various experiment settings are available.
 For now, we will simply adjust the LLM backbone.

-For this lab, we will use the smallest available model, ```facebook/opt-125m```, as this will enable the experiment to finish quickest.
+For this lab, we will use the smallest available model, ```facebook/opt-125m```, as this will enable the experiment to finish the quickest.

 Under the **Experiments** Section:

 1. Go to **LLM Backbone**
-2. Click on the dropdwn
+2. Click on the dropdown
 3. Select ```facebook/opt-125m```
 4. Click on **Run experiment**